1. What is the Federal EIN or tax number for Edge on Science LLC?

 Yes, and some programs have options to purchase kits or gear.

-Are there any scholarships available to defray the cost of a program session?
+10. Are there any scholarships available to defray the cost of a program session?
+And other ways to cover the cost…

 Yes.
 If you represent such a group, you should call Edge on Science at (315) 773-5673 about group registration, custom options and discounted rates.
 And check out our Custom Programs webpage.

 Ah.
 Great question!
 Children should wear weather appropriate, comfortable clothes and lace-up sneakers for outdoor fun.
-Open-toed footwear like sandals or slip on footwear of any sort are not allowed.
+Open-toed footwear like sandals or slip on footwear of any sort are not allowed, except for the marine program, Whales n’ Things where a pair of water shoes is needed.
 Hats and sunscreen are also in order.

 Yes, however, indiscriminate use is not allowed.
 So if your child wants to snap a picture during a water rocket launch and share it, no problem!

 Absolutely!
 In fact, weather permitting, we get outside as much as possible …launching rockets, testing ideas, building bridges, playing an old viking game, using telescopes, collecting samples, hurling with a trebuchet (a kind of catapult) and so on!
 It all depends on the program, of course.
-Don’t forget the sunscreen and drink lots of water
+When we can, we build under the shade of trees.
+We cannot over emphasize the need for:

-Not as school credit per se, however, it is recognized.
-At the end of a session, your child receives a certificate of completion.
-This should be kept in a file, along with other accomplishments, because it establishes a track record.
-It may seem too early to be thinking about a portfolio for institutions of higher learning, however, what your child does at an early age, lays a foundation for later study and academic success.
+If you are thinking scholastic credit for completing a course, then no, however, we do recommend printing out each confirmation of a registration.
+Keep these in a file, along with other accomplishments, because it establishes a track record.
+It may seem too early to be thinking about a portfolio for institutions of higher learning, however, what your child does at an early age, lays a foundation for later study, academic success and even consideration for internships.
 Middle school teacher, Connell Cloyd, M.Ed. puts it this way: “My greatest education was from summer enrichment because it took me to another level.”
+What level will your child achieve?
+Everything counts!

 The best way to answer your questions and concerns is to call us.
 Even though we are not a special needs program, we are always happy to try and work something out, or make a suggestion.
 To determine if a particular program is a good fit, begin by reviewing the session activities.
 Your child must be willing and able to participate, while remaining safe.